enriquedevs/DE-101-Practices/Practices/session_15_Interview_Readiness/README.md

 # Interview Readiness

-In this lesson we will prepare for a real life interview, and we will see some exercises that could be sent to you as code challenges.
+In this session we will prepare for a real life interview, and we will see some exercises that could be sent to you as code challenges.

+## What You Will Learn

+* Recruiter/Interviewer POV
+* Common topics
+* Interview Schema
+* General Tips
+* Code challenges

 Remember we are aiming to a Top-Mid/Senior position, so it's ok if you are not an expert on all these subjects, but you should be able to describe with ease and be involved with most of them.